(Mis-)Matching Type-B Anomalies on the Higgs Branch: Introduction

-In Sec.~\ref{holonomy} we investigate the implications of type-B anomaly mismatch for the conformal manifold.
+In Sec.~\ref{holonomy} we ask what would happen if the CBO anomalies of 4D $\mathcal N=2$ SCFTs do not match on the Higgs branch and investigate potential implications of a type-B anomaly mismatch for the conformal manifold.
 The conformal manifold is the set of all possible values of exactly marginal coupling constants of a SCFT.
 As such it is endowed with the structure of Riemannian geometry \cite{Zamolodchikov:1986gt,Kutasov:1988xb,Ranganathan:1993vj}, a complex structure and a K\"ahler metric \cite{Seiberg:1988pf,Asnin:2009xx}.
 For 4D $\NN=2$ SCFTs the $\Delta=2$ CBOs are in the same superconformal multiplet as the exactly marginal operators, thus the Zamolodchikov metric \cite{Zamolodchikov:1986gt} is identical to the Hermitian metric on the holomorphic vector bundle of $\Delta=2$ CBOs $\OO_I$, $\overbar \OO_J$, with components $G_{I\bar J}$.
 It follows from \eqref{eq:CovariantlyConstant} that if the anomalies of a set of CBOs do not match on the Higgs branch, then there are two sets of metrics on the corresponding holomorphic vector bundle that are compatible with the same connection.
 If the two metrics are genuinely different---namely if they are not equal up to a constant factor---then their existence constrains the holonomy of the connection on the vector bundle, and in the case of $\Delta=2$ CBOs, leads to a novel constraint on the holonomy of $\NN=2$ superconformal manifolds.
-We perform a simple consistency check of this proposal for the case of the $\mathcal N=2$ quiver using the results of Sec.~\ref{localisation}.
-Finally, in Sec.~\ref{sec:mismatch} we point out that aspects of the mismatch can be quantified in terms of a scalar quantity.
+Finally, in Sec.~\ref{sec:mismatch} we point out that aspects of a potential mismatch could be quantified in terms of a scalar quantity.
 This quantity is constant on the superconformal manifold, constant along the RG flow on the Higgs branch, and independent of the normalisation of the CBOs.

+.3cm {\bf Note added (December 2024):} Previous versions of this work relied on an observed mismatch between the CFT- and Higgs-phase type-B anomalies of the $N$-noded $\mathcal N=2$ circular-quiver theory at finite $N$ and at tree level.
+We thank A.~Schwimmer and S.~Theisen for pointing out a computational error in our previous calculations.
+The correct perturbative calculation implies that the anomalies match for all $N$.
+As a result, there currently is no known example where the type-B anomalies do not match in different phases of a given theory.
+In light of more recent results that have clarified the matching of type-B anomalies \cite{Schwimmer:2023nzk, Schwimmer:2024vxw}, some of the conjectures proposed in Sec.~\ref{conjectures} of this paper have been updated accordingly.
+The computations of Secs~\ref{sec:N2SCQCD}, \ref{sec:quiver}, \ref{localisation} remain relevant.
+The discussion of Secs~\ref{holonomy}, \ref{sec:mismatch} explore the implications of a potential anomaly mismatch, and as such, we believe that it is still useful.